 This chapter describes the population of children (aged <18 years) with ESKD who received RRT in the year applicable to the analyses.
 Definitions of 'incident' and 'prevalent' cohorts are equivalent to those used in the analysis of adult RRT patients.
-However, by contrast to adult chapters, paediatric patients coded as ESKD who died within the first 90 days of RRT are excluded from the paediatric analyses.
+However, by contrast to adult chapters, paediatric patients treated in paediatric renal centres and coded as ESKD who died within the first 90 days of RRT are excluded from the paediatric analyses.